Balkman, Santos patch things up; Racela says import is staying

-Yet Balkman’s temper flared even more, shoving teammate Ronald Tubid and then shockingly wrapped his hand around the Santos’ neck.
+Yet Balkman’s temper flared even more, shoving teammate Ronald Tubid and then shockingly wrapping his hand around the Santos’ neck.

 In the end, though, the emotions were set aside for the benefit of the team as Santos was even the first one to reach out and apologize.

 “Maikli lang (usapan kanina), nagsorry lang kami sa isa’t isa.
 Una na akong lumapit, di ko inisip kung sinong mali, para sa team (Our talk was quick.
 We just said sorry to each other.
 I was the first one who approached him, I didn’t mind who’s wrong, it’s for the team),” Santos told the reporters after the game.